-Production at mines and projects in respect of which the Company holds a royalty is dependent on operators' employees
+Production at mines and projects on which the Company holds a royalty or stream is dependent on operators' employees

-Production from the properties in respect of which the Company holds a royalty interest depends on the efforts of operators' employees.
+Production from the properties in respect of which the Company holds a royalty or stream interest depends on the efforts of operators' employees.
 There is competition for geologists and persons with mining expertise.
 The ability of the owners and operators of such properties to hire and retain geologists and persons with mining expertise is key to those operations.
 Further, relations with employees may be affected by changes in the scheme of labour relations that may be introduced by the relevant governmental authorities in the jurisdictions in which those operations are conducted.
 Changes in such legislation or otherwise in the relationships of the owners and operators of such properties with their employees may result in strikes, lockouts or other work stoppages, or could result in the owners and operators of such properties to decide to cease production at one or more of the properties, any of which could have a material adverse effect on the Company's business, financial condition, results of operations and the trading price of its securities.

-Mineral Reserves and Mineral Resources are estimates based on interpretation and assumptions and actual production may differ from amounts identified in such estimates
+Mineral reserves and mineral resources are estimates based on interpretation and assumptions and actual production may differ from amounts identified in such estimates

-The Mineral Reserves and Mineral Resources on properties in respect of which the Company holds royalties are estimates only, and no assurance can be given that the estimated Mineral Reserves and Mineral Resources will be accurate or that the indicated level of minerals will be produced.
-Mineral Reserve and Mineral Resource estimates for certain of the Company's royalties will be prepared by the operators of the underlying properties.
+The mineral reserves and mineral resources on properties in respect of which the Company holds royalties are estimates only, and no assurance can be given that the estimated mineral reserves and mineral resources will be accurate or that the indicated level of minerals will be produced. mineral reserve and mineral resource estimates for certain of the Company's royalties will be prepared by the operators of the underlying properties.
 The Company will not participate in the preparation or verification of such estimates (or the reports in which they are presented) and the Company will not independently assess or verify the accuracy of such estimates.
 Such estimates are, in large part, based on interpretations of geological data obtained from drill holes and other sampling techniques.
 Actual mineralization or formations may be different from those predicted.
 Further, it may take many years from the initial phase of drilling before production is possible and during that time the economic feasibility of exploiting a mineral deposit discovery may change.

-Market price fluctuations of the applicable commodity, as well as increased production and capital costs or reduced recovery rates, may render the proven and probable Mineral Reserves on properties underlying the Company's royalties unprofitable to develop at a particular site or sites for periods of time or may render Mineral Reserves containing relatively lower-grade mineralization uneconomic.
-Moreover, short-term operating factors relating to the Mineral Reserves, such as the need for the orderly development of ore bodies or the processing of new or different ore grades, may cause Mineral Reserves to be reduced or not extracted.
-Estimated Mineral Reserves may have to be recalculated based on actual production experience.
+Market price fluctuations of the applicable commodity, as well as increased production and capital costs or reduced recovery rates, may render the proven and probable mineral reserves on properties underlying the Company's royalties unprofitable to develop at a particular site or sites for periods of time or may render mineral reserves containing relatively lower-grade mineralization uneconomic.
+Moreover, short-term operating factors relating to the mineral reserves, such as the need for the orderly development of ore bodies or the processing of new or different ore grades, may cause mineral reserves to be reduced or not extracted.
+Estimated mineral reserves may have to be recalculated based on actual production experience.
 The economic viability of a mineral deposit may also be impacted by other attributes of a particular deposit, such as size, grade and proximity to infrastructure, governmental regulations and policy relating to price, taxes, royalties, land tenure, land use permitting, the import and export of minerals and environmental protection and by political and economic stability.
 While these risks may exist for all of the Company's assets, they will be heightened in the case of interests in properties which have not yet commenced production.